The Ireland Walking Guide

 Set your own schedule

 Our flexible initiatives give walkers the freedom to choose when and where to take part.
-Each initiative has a specified time period ranging from Sport Hillwalking Day and the seven-day-long Mountains & High Points Week to 'life-long' High Point list challenges and mountain list challenges.
+Each initiative has a specified time period.
 Our series of 12 monthly themes have been designed to encourage a more diverse and richer walking experience throughout the year.
-For advanced hillwalkers and mountaineers, our annual eight-month-long Sport Hillwalking season starts on 1st March and ends on 31st October - the All-Ireland individual and club / county / province team champions are all announced in November.
+We also offer a wide selection of single-day, year-long and life-time hillwalking challenges.
+For competitive hillwalkers, our annual four-month-long Sport Hillwalking competition season starts on 1st May and ends on 31st August.
+During this period, hillwalkers can score points in the All-Ireland Hillwalking Championships and Specialist Award competitions by logging the summits and High Points they visit.

 ▲